 Unrealistic expectations, on the other hand, destroys a person.
 This is especially true in case of overly competitive parents who want their kids to be super achievers.
 You need to let the kid breath.
 Help kids make incremental changes.

-If your child scores 50 percent marks, expecting her/him to score 75 percent the very next time is unrealistic.
+For example, if your child scores 50 percent marks, expecting her/him to score 75 percent the very next time is unrealistic.
 Start with 55%, then 60% and slowly move to 75%.

 Even if it takes a few years for the child to become good in studies, it’s okay.
 They will enjoy the process and grow as individuals.